Deep Learning for 2D and 3D Rotatable Data: An Overview of Methods: Approaches that Guarantee Exact Rotational Equivariance

-The ordinary convolution is a special case of the group convolution where $\Pi$ is the additive group of $\mathbb{R}^n$ (group of translations).

-\section{Approaches that guarantee exact rotational equivariance}
+\section{Approaches that Guarantee Exact Rotational Equivariance}

 In this section we list and briefly discuss the approaches used to achieve exact rotational equivariance/invariance.
-The state-of-the-art approach is described in Section~\ref{sec:equivariant-conv}.
+The state\nobreakdash-of\nobreakdash-the\nobreakdash-art approach is described in Section~\ref{sec:equivariant-conv}.

-\subsection{Hardwired pose normalization}
+\subsection{Hardwired Pose Normalization}

-A basic approach to address the problem of rotational invariance consists in trying to ``erase'' the effect of rotations by reverting the input to a canonical pose.
-This can be achieved by \emph{hardwiring} a reversion function at the input layer of the network architecture (e.g.\ PCA \citep{Vranic2003AnIO}).
-See also Section~\ref{sec:pose-norm-learned} for \emph{learned} pose normalization.
+A basic approach to address the problem of rotational invariance consists in trying to ``erase'' the effect of rotations by reverting the input to a canonical pose by \emph{hardwiring} a reversion function such as PCA.
+Problems are: small noise can strongly influence the result especially for objects with symmetries; learned low-level feature detectors do not generalize to other orientations.

-The advantage of hardwired pose normalization is the ease of implementation and the effectiveness in most 2D image recognition tasks.
-Problems are the lack of robustness against outliers of techniques such as PCA, and generally discontinuities and ambiguities of the reversion mapping.

-\subsection{Handcrafted features}
+\subsection{Handcrafted Features}

 Extractors of simple rotationally invariant features can be handcrafted rather than learned.
-Examples~\citep{Liu_2018_ECCV} include features based on distances between pairs of points ($\SE(n)$-invariant), and/or between each point and the origin (invariant under rotations around the origin).
+Examples include features based on distances between pairs of points ($\SE(n)$-invariant), and/or between each point and the origin (invariant under rotations around the origin).
+Handcrafted feature extractors are not trained, i.e.~not optimal.

-The advantage of this approach is that it guarantees invariance.
-The disadvantage is that it can only achieve invariance rather than more general equivariance, thus useful information about the orientation is lost.
-Also, this approach contradicts the philosophy of deep learning that feature extractors should be learned rather than handcrafted.